-Predicting biological effects of drugs, chemicals and therapeutic interventions is fraught with hazard.
-Approximately 80 percent of candidate drugs fail in human clinical trials because they are found to be unsafe or ineffective, despite promising preclinical studies in animal and cell models.
+Predicting the biological effects of drugs, chemicals and interventions is fraught with hazard.
+Many candidate drugs fail in human clinical trials because they are found to be unsafe or ineffective, despite promising preclinical studies in animal and cell models.

-A major area of emphasis at NCATS is the development of model systems for drug and toxicity testing that more closely resemble human physiology and more accurately reflect how our bodies will react to an experimental compound.
-Such advances could save enormous amounts of time and expense by preventing patients from being exposed to potentially harmful or ineffective candidate drugs in clinical studies.
-In addition, these models have the potential to provide useful information about the basic biology of disease and serve as improved testing platforms for predicting toxicity or other physiological processes, and evaluate environmental chemicals.
+NCATS is developing model systems for drug and toxicity testing that more closely resemble human physiology and more accurately reflect how our bodies will react to an experimental compound.
+Such advances could save enormous amounts of time and expense by preventing people in clinical studies from being exposed to potentially harmful or ineffective candidate drugs.
+Scientists also can use these models to study the basic biology of disease, predict toxicity or other physiological processes, and evaluate environmental chemicals.
 The model systems support NIH’s position that non-animal model approaches can reduce the need for animals in research but will require further improvement to completely replace them.